ElshanHajali/spring-security-v1/README.md

 Simple creation of UserDetails manually and saving in the InMemoryDetailsService

 # v1 branch
-Custom implementation of ServiceDetails and ServiceDetailsService, working with database
+Custom implementation of UserDetails and UserDetailsService, working with database

 # v2 branch
 Creating custom security hierarch.